dmg85/Basci-Javascript-Platzi/README.md

-# Basic Javascript Course :fa-code:
+# Basic Javascript Course :computer:

 Absolute Javascript beginner course covering the basic concepts of the language as follows: